Immigrant Food Goes Upscale With a New Globetrotting Restaurant in Downtown DC

 Siddle up to a bar inscribed with the word “home” in 27 different languages for cocktail offerings formulated by Minibar alum Morgan Barron.
 In addition to a roster of classic cocktails, Barron created seven drinks to embody a literary work from each continent—another nod to the museum’s wordy pursuits.
 Africa is represented by a smoky rye cocktail mixed with blackberries and cinnamon honey in homage to William Ernest Henley’s powerful poem Invictus, while Tony Morrison’s Beloved is imagined as a peach and grapefruit julep.
 The lengthy wine list also embodies wanderlust, featuring Balkan varietals alongside Spanish and South African grapes.

-While the original Immigrant Food location near the White House takes on a policy-focused mission, the fine dining spot is working with Planet Word to formulate educational programs focused on culture.
+While the original Immigrant Food location near the White House takes on a policy-focused mission, the museum spot is working with Planet Word to formulate educational programs focused on culture.
 Recently, the restaurant partnered with the museum for a live cooking demonstration highlighting global gastronomies.

 “The museum [celebrates] language and how that’s impacted our culture and who we are,” says Ivanovic.
 “We feel that immigrants have brought so much—not just language, but other ways that we define our cultures.”